evidentlyai/evidently/docs/book/README.md

 **Primary use case**: debugging and exploration.
 Reports help visually evaluate the data or model performance.
 For example, during exploratory data analysis, model evaluation on the training set, when debugging the model quality decay, or comparing several models.

 **Secondary use cases**:
+* **Reporting and documentation**.
+You can generate visual HTML reports and ML model cards.
 * **Performance logging**.
-You can integrate a model/data evaluation step in the ML pipeline, get outputs as JSON, and log it for further analysis.
-For example, you can later visualize it using other BI tools.
+You can integrate an evaluation step in the data/ML pipeline, get outputs as JSON, and log it for further analysis or to visualize using BI tools.
-* **Reporting and documentation**.
-You can generate visual HTML reports to document your model performance.

 **Read more**:
 * [Overview: what is a report and a metric](introduction/core-concepts.md)